Auld West Kirk, Greenock, Inverclyde

 'Hope' windowArtist, maker and date

-No one who works with stained glass in and around Glasgow cannot but fall in love with the sheer beauty of Daniel Cottier’s stained glass.
-He was directly influenced by the Pre-Raphaelite brotherhood, whose windows by Burne-Jones (1867-74) and Rossetti (1868), and made by Morris, can be seen inside this lovely wee church on the banks of the river Clyde.
+No one who works with stained glass in and around Glasgow cannot but fall in love with the sheer beauty of Cottier’s stained glass, an example of which is inside this lovely wee church on the banks of the river Clyde.

 Artist/maker notes

-Daniel Cottier (1838-1891) had a varied training, including it is thought, some time in London, before joining Field & Allen in Edinburgh in 1862.
+Daniel Cottier (1838-1891) had a varied training, including sometime in London, where he was directly influenced by the Pre-Raphaelite Brotherhood, before returning to Scotland, joining Field & Allen in Edinburgh in 1862.
 There he built up the stained glass business as foreman designer, before opening his own studio in 1864-65.

 Cottier was prolific in many fields of the arts including furniture design and art dealing, along with stained glass.
 He spread his wings beyond Scotland opening offices in London, New York and Sydney, and is credited with introducing the Aesthetic Movement to America and Australia.